 — Oceans of the world have an optimal pH — they are becoming acidic, and coral reefs are dissolving.

 At heart, humans are naturally happy creatures, but we are not happy when we are stressed, sick, or in pain.
-Maintaining pH balance helps to minimize stress and disease.
+Maintaining pH balance helps to minimize stress and disease – and support nutrient absorption.
 How we live is just as important as what we eat: in other words, relationships, career, spirituality and even getting a good night’s sleep can be just as important as nutrient-dense meals.

 Nutritional health plays a major role in personal resilience.